Go Back

 How Do I Store Pastel al Horno?

-You can package any remaining (cooked) pastel in a food storage bag and store for 24 hours in the refrigerator or freeze for up to 3 months.
+You can package any remaining (cooked) pastel in a food storage bag and store for 3 to 4 days in the refrigerator or freeze for up to 3 months.